easypanel-io/website/docs/02-guides/10-pin-easypanel-version/index.md

 ---
-sidebar_label: PIN Easypanel version
+sidebar_label: Pin Easypanel version
-title: PIN Easypanel version
+title: Pin Easypanel version
-description: PIN Easypanel version
+description: Pin Easypanel version
 ---

-# PIN Easypanel version
+# Pin Easypanel version

 In this guide, we will walk you through the process of pinning a specific version of Easypanel to prevent it from being automatically updated when the service restarts.
 This is achieved by setting the environment variable `RELEASE_TAG` to a specific version.
 Follow the steps below to update these settings and gain more control over your Easypanel updates.